Chapter 14: Standards & Guidelines

 The names and addresses of current committee and section chairs are listed on the ACRL Web site.

-2. SAC assigns a liaison to the ACRL committee or section that is responsible for the preparation or review of the standard, guideline, or other statement.
+2. SC assigns a liaison to the ACRL committee or section that is responsible for the preparation or review of the standard, guideline, or other statement.
 The liaisons respond to questions, attend meetings of the committee or section (as needed), and provide support through the process of preparation or review of the standard or guideline.
-SAC liaisons may contact the SAC chair as needed for additional guidance.
+SC liaisons may contact the SC chair as needed for additional guidance.

-4. Standards or guidelines for approval or review are submitted to the SAC chair.
-The document must be accompanied by the SAC Transmittal Sheet following the steps listed on the Transmittal Sheet, and adding the date when each step is completed.
-Careful record keeping assists the originating unit, SAC, and the ACRL Board.
+4. Standards or guidelines for approval or review are submitted to the SC chair.
+The document must be accompanied by the SC Transmittal Sheet following the steps listed on the Transmittal Sheet, and adding the date when each step is completed.
+Careful record keeping assists the originating unit, SC, and the ACRL Board.

-5. Upon receipt of a new or revised standard or guideline from an ACRL unit, SAC reviews the document and the Transmittal Sheet to determine if it is consistent with other ACRL standards and guidelines.
-If SAC has any concerns, it responds to the unit with specific comments or suggestions before the next ALA conference or midwinter meeting.
+5. Upon receipt of a new or revised standard or guideline from an ACRL unit, SC reviews the document and the Transmittal Sheet to determine if it is consistent with other ACRL standards and guidelines.
+If SC has any concerns, it responds to the unit with specific comments or suggestions before the next ALA conference or midwinter meeting.

 7. The ACRL Board either approves the standard or guideline or returns it for revision.